 Wired: In terms of a home security system, devices are hardwired into the home's electrical system and sometimes even its landline.

-Wireless: Individual sensors, rather than hardwires, connect smart devices and enable them to communicate wirelessly to the control panel or hub.
+Wireless: Individual sensors and detectors, rather than hardwires, connect smart devices and enable them to communicate wirelessly to the control panel or hub.

 Wireless communication: Sometimes simply referred to as wireless, data communication or transfer of power or information that takes place wirelessly without an electrical conductor connection.